 The CBD oil is extracted from the leaves, buds, flowers, and stalks of the Cannabis plant.
 CBD oil is derived from standard strains that have higher levels of CBD to maximize the potency of the product.

 The ideal dosage of CBD oil ranges between 15-25mg per day.

-The plants from which the CBD oil is derived are broad and short.
+- The difference in plant appearances plants from which the CBD oil is derived is broad and short.

 What is the Crucial difference between CBD and hemp oil?